TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 83/Psalms 83.10.md

 ---

-Who perished at Endor, Who became as dung for the earth.
+who perished at Endor, who became as dung for the earth.